Benchmarking Perturbation-based Saliency Maps for Explaining Atari Agents: Experiments

 \section{Experiments}

-This section presents the test-beds used in this work, the four perturbation-based saliency map approaches which were compared, and the metrics used to evaluate the approaches.
-The code for all experiments is available online\footnote{\url{https://github.com/belimmer/PerturbationSaliencyEvaluation}}.

-The main test-bed in our paper is the Atari Learning Environment \cite{bellemare2013ALE}.
-Four DRL agents were trained on the games MsPacman (Simplified to Pac-Man in this work), Space Invaders, Frostbite, and Breakout using the Deep Q-Network (DQN) \cite{mnih2015human} implementation of the OpenAI Baselines Framework \cite{baselines}.
-The agents make predictions by observing the last $4$ frames of the game and then choose from a pool of possible actions.
-Hereby, each frame is down-sampled and greyscaled resulting in $84 \times 84 \times 4$ input images.
-To normalize the output values between different inputs, we use a softmax activation function to obtain an actual probability for each action.
+\textbf{The test-bed} in our paper is the Atari Learning Environment \citep{bellemare2013ALE}.
+Four DRL agents were trained on the games MsPacman (simplified to Pac-Man in this work), Space Invaders, Frostbite, and Breakout using the Deep Q-Network (DQN) \citep{mnih2015human} implementation of the OpenAI Baselines Framework \citep{baselines}.
+We chose the DQN because it is the most basic DRL architecture which most other DRL agents build upon.
+The games were selected because the DQN performs very well on Breakout and Space Invaders but performs badly on Frostbite and Pac-Man.
+We slightly adjusted the reward function compared to \citet{mnih2015human} to enhance the performance of our agents.
+The reward is given by the change in in-game score since the last state, which we scaled such that the minimal possible reward is 1.
+All experiments were done on the same machine with an Nvidia GeForce GTX TITAN X GPU to ensure comparability of the results.
+Our code is available online.\footnote{ \url{https://github.com/belimmer/PerturbationSaliencyEvaluation}}

-One advantage of perturbation-based saliency maps is that they don't depend on specific kinds of agents.
-To properly evaluate how the algorithms perform on different agents, we additionally tested them on an emotion recognition network, which uses the VGG-Face architecture \cite{DBLP:conf/bmvc/ParkhiVZ15} to differentiate between 8 emotions on images of human faces.
-The network was trained on the AffectNet dataset consisting of RGB images of variable size \cite{mollahosseini2017affectnet}.

-The basic saliency map generation process is the same between all four approaches compared in this work.
-Let $f$ be the agent that takes a visual input $I$ and maps it to a confidence value for each possible action or emotion.
-Without loss of generality, $f(I)$ describes the confidence in the agent's original prediction.
-That is, the action or emotion which the agent chooses for the unperturbed image.
-An input image $I$ with height $H$ and width $W$ can be defined as a mapping $I:\Lambda_I \to \mathbb{R}^c$ of each pixel $\lambda \in \Lambda_I = \{1,...,H\} \times \{1,...,W\}$ to $c$ channels (e.g. $c=4$ for the Atari environment).
-To determine the relevance of each pixel $\lambda$ for the prediction of the agent, all four approaches feed perturbed versions of $I$ to the agent and then compare the resulting confidence values with the original results.
-However, the approaches widely differ in the way the image is perturbed and how the relevance per pixel is computed:

-\textbf{Occlusion Sensitivity \cite{zeiler2014visualizing}:} This approach creates perturbed images $I^\prime$ by shifting a grey $5 \times 5$ ($20 \times 20$ for Affectnet) patch across the original image $I$ (i.e. setting the values of the pixels inside this patch to half of the maximum color value).
-The importance $S(\lambda)$ of each pixel $\lambda$ inside the patch is then computed based on the agents' confidence after the perturbation

-Since the original source does not go into details about the algorithm, we use the \emph{tf-explain} implementation as reference \cite{tf-explain}.

-\textbf{Noise Sensitivity \cite{greydanus2018visualizing}:} Instead of completely occluding patches of the image, this approach adds noise to the image $I$ by applying a Gaussian blur to a circle with radius $r$ (in our case $r = 5$) around a pixel $\lambda$.
-The modified image $I^{\prime}(\lambda)$ is then used to compute the importance of the covered circle, by comparing the agent's logit units $\pi(x)$ (i.e. the outputs of all output neurons before softmax):